Solidarity: Catholic social teaching

 The virtue of solidarity goes beyond material goods.
 In spreading the spiritual goods of the faith, the Church has promoted, and often opened new paths for, the development of temporal goods as well.
 And so throughout the centuries has the Lord's saying been verified: "Seek first his kingdom and his righteousness, and all these things shall be yours as well."

-Islamic Solidarity
+Islamic solidarity

-Solidarity is an important part of the teachings God sent down to the Prophet Muhammad.
-Indeed, Muslims were called upon in the Qur'an to unify under one banner, that of Islam, as equals before God.
+Solidarity is an important part of the teachings God sent down to the Islamic prophet Muhammad.
+Indeed, Muslims were called upon in the Quran to unify under one banner, that of Islam, as equals before God.
 This centred around principles of brotherhood (ukhuwwa), social responsibility (al-takaful al-ijtima'i) and almsgiving (zakat or sadaqa).
 The central teaching to Islam is to subject oneself to God, and that, in this pursuit, all are equal before Him.